rolling-scopes-school/tasks/react/modules/module02/README.md

 # Week2

-## React.Routing
+## React.
+Routing

 The task should be based on the previous task.

 ### What should be done:

 1. Create a separate branch for this task from the previous task's branch.
-2. Rewrite components from class components to functional components using hooks.
+2. All the class components must be changed to **functional components**.
+3. All logic should be split into components:
+    - If you need an access either to the component's lifecycle or the state **use hooks**.
+    - All data should be stored in the **component's state**.
-3. Add routing to your application using **React Router**.
+4. Add routing to your application using **React Router**.
-4. Add pagination:
+5. Add pagination:
+    - Implement pagination for your existing item list
-    - Display the current page using router parameters.
+    - Display the current page in the browser URL using query parameters (e.g. ?page=2).
     - The pagination component should appear after receiving the list of all items.
     - If the user changes items on the page, make a new API call and display the results from the first page.
-5. When clicking on each item in the list, open a "Details" component with additional information about the item.
+6. When the user clicks on any item in the list, open a "Details" component with additional information about the item.
 Create a new route for this using `Router Outlet`.
-6. When opening the "Details" component, make an additional API call to get detailed information about the item.
-Show a loading indicator while the item is being downloaded.
+7. When opening the "Details" component, make an additional API call to get detailed information about the item.
+Show a loading indicator while the item is being loaded.
-7. The main list with the selected item (visually distinguished) should be visible on the left.
+8. The main list with the selected item (visually distinguished) should be visible on the left.

-### Note:

-- All logic should be split into components.
-- All data should be stored in the component's state.
-- Use functional components with hooks for accessing state or lifecycle events.
-- The usage of Redux or other state management solutions is prohibited.
-- The usage of libraries for components or forms is prohibited.

 ### Questions:

 You should use Discord as the primary means of communication.

 Additionally, we will attempt to collect your questions regarding the 2nd Module using a special form, which will be provided via Discord at the beginning of the 2nd Module.
 Questions will be collected in the Module 02 section of the same spreadsheet.

-Please check the answers carefully before posting a question, as your question might have already been answered.
-We will strive to hold a session for each module, providing answers to some of the questions."
+Please **check the answers carefully before posting** a question, as your question might have already been answered.
+We will strive to hold a session for each module, providing answers to some of the questions.

 ### Score